Chronology - Adaptation Committee

 29 November – 8 December, COP 18 , Doha, Qatar

-The COP, at its 18th session, approved the first
+The COP, at its 18th session, approved the

-to the COP on support for the national adaptation plan process for
+recommendations to the COP on support for the national adaptation plan process for

 LDC and non-LDC Parties.
 The report also contains the three-year work plan (142 kB) and the rules of

 7–10 September, First meeting of the Adaptation Committee, Bangkok,

 After an extended waiting period due to the late submission of nominations, the

 Adaptation Committee held its inaugural

 meeting in Bangkok, Thailand.
 The Committee elected its Chair and

 Vice-Chair and established a three-year work plan.
 The Committee also

 agreed on a set of rules of procedures which are based on the provisions

 28 November–9 December: COP 17, Durban, South Africa

-At AWG-LCA 14, part 4, followed by COP 17, Parties agreed on
+At AWG-LCA 14, part 4, followed by COP 17, Parties agreed

-addition, they defined linkages with other
+Committee.
+In addition, they defined linkages

-activities for the Committee to consider when developing its workplan.
+of activities for the Committee to consider when developing its workplan.

 1–7 October, Climate Change Conference, Panama City, Panama

-At AWG-LCA 14, part 3, Parties, based on the facilitator's note from Bonn, focused
+At AWG-LCA 14, part 3, Parties, based on the facilitator's note from Bonn,

-negotiations on making the Adaptation Committee
+for finalizing negotiations on making the Adaptation Committee

 6–17 June, Climate Change Conference Bonn, Germany

-At AWG-LCA 14, part 2, Parties began their discussions on the Adaptation Committee in
+At AWG-LCA 14, part 2, Parties began their discussions on the Adaptation Committee

-AWG-LCA 14, part 3, a note by the Facilitator containing a draft
+forward to AWG-LCA 14, part 3, a note by the Facilitator containing a draft

 decision text, which would serve as a basis for negotiations.

 5–8 April, Climate Change Conference Bangkok, Thailand